Policy number: CS-1502-2002

 - complying with all IT policies and procedures;

-- ensuring that IT resources are procured with IT’s approvals and configured and maintained in compliance with all IT Standards.
+- ensuring that IT resources are procured in compliance with the IT Asset Management Policy and configured and maintained in compliance with all IT Policies.

-- ensuring completion of any mandatory IT training; and
+- ensuring completion of any mandatory IT training.

 All users of IT resources are responsible for protecting the confidentiality, integrity, and availability of our information and systems in accordance with this policy.